-Officials said Mehsud was killed after attending a gathering of 25 Taliban leaders to discuss the government’s offer of talks.
+Officials said Mehsud was killed after attending a gathering of 25 Taliban leaders gathering to discuss the government’s offer of talks.

 As leader of the Pakistani Taliban, Mehsud was the most wanted man in Pakistan and the US had a $5m bounty on his head.
 He was believed to be in his mid-30s.

-He was believed to have been behind a deadly suicide attack at a CIA base in Afghanistan, a failed car bombing in New York’s Times Square and other brazen assaults in Pakistan that killed thousands of civilians and security forces.
+He is believed to have been behind a deadly suicide attack at a CIA base in Afghanistan, a failed car bombing in New York’s Times Square and other brazen assaults in Pakistan that killed thousands of civilians and security forces.

 Mehsud, who had been reported dead several times before, became the leader of the Pakistani Taliban in August 2009 after a drone strike killed Baitullah Mehsud, the group’s previous leader and Hakimullah’s mentor.